32 Cards Game

 - The Parole feature allows players to split the pot (2nd betting round only).

-- Ties can be broken by suit.
+- Ties can be broken by suit in this 32 cards game.

 - Hand rankings are different in 32-Card Draw Poker.

-Hands have the following ranks:
+Hands have the following ranks in 32 cards game:

 - Straight Flush– Straight with all five cards of the same suit (9D, 10D, JD, QD, KD);